Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Free stent expansion simulation

 The inner pressure $p_{in}$ drives balloon inflation, which in turn expands the stent.
 We model the balloon and stent interaction as described in Section~\ref{sec:beamcontact} with a penalty parameter of $\epsilon = \unit[10]{N/mm^2}$.
 The pressure is linearly ramped up with a maximum of $\unit[13]{atm}$ or $\unit[1.01]{MPa}$, which represents a typical value for commercially available coronary balloon catheters.
 After reaching the maximum pressure, the load linearly decreases such that the end-configuration is unloaded.
 In total, $100$ quasi-static load steps are performed.

 Figure~\ref{fig:diagramdogboning} illustrates the balloon shape and diameter for different pressures during the free stent expansion simulation.
 The expansion shows the typical pattern for balloon unfolding, i.e., a rapid expansion with linear pressure increase, followed by a relatively constant diameter for pressures exceeding the balloon's nominal pressure.
-At the beginning of the inflation phase, the sections towards the balloon margins inflate at a higher rate than the middle section, causing a slight dogboning effect, which is also the case in the expansion of folded balloons.
+At the beginning of the inflation phase, the sections towards the balloon margins inflate at a higher rate than the middle section, causing a slight dogboning effect, which is also the case in the expansion of folded balloons. \reva{In this example, the dogboning is most prominent during the inflation at \unit[10.4]{atm}, where the ratio between the distal and the central radius is $\unit[20.4]{\%}$.
+This is slightly lower than typical values for e.g. diamond-shaped stents~\cite{migliavacca_MechanicalBehaviorCoronary_2002}.}

 Figure~\ref{fig:freeexpansion-generic} shows the free expansion simulations.
 The figure shows the balloon and stent initial configurations, the deformation at maximum pressure, and the final state of the balloon and stent after removing the pressure.
-Following an expansion from the initial diameter of $\unit[0.98]{mm}$, the configuration at maximum pressure shows a rather uniform stent diameter over its length of approximately $\unit[2.51]{mm}$.
+Following an expansion from the initial diameter of $\unit[1.15]{mm}$, the configuration at maximum pressure shows a rather uniform stent diameter over its length of approximately $\unit[2.59]{mm}$.
 These numbers comply with typical values for commercially available stenting devices, such as the BioMatrix neoflex stenting system, which reaches a diameter of $\unit[2.71]{mm}$ at $\unit[13]{atm}$~\cite{biomatrix_stent}.
 The expansion behavior is also comparable with data obtained through experimental studies, cf.~\cite{geith_experimental_2020}.